rfht/rigg/README.md

 # DESCRIPTION

 **rigg**
-serves as an
+serves as a thin,
-OpenBSD-adapted runtime for indie games based on certain engines (see
+OpenBSD-adapted runtime wrapper for indie games based on certain engines (see
 *engine*)
 .
-There are many exceptions, mainly consisting of games using proprietary middleware.

 **rigg**
-handles availability of files by using unveil(2) to hide bundled files that conflict with
+handles visibility of files by using unveil(2) to hide those that conflict with execution on
+OpenBSD.
+This solves a common problem with commercial games based on open-source frameworks like FNA, LibGDX, or HashLink.
+In addition,
+**rigg**
+also enforces a minimum-necessary filesystem view by default via unveil(2).
+Some basic engine configuration for
 OpenBSD
-runtimes and libraries.
-This is a common occurrence with commercial games based on open-source frameworks like FNA, LibGDX, or HashLink.
-Besides hiding the conflicting files,
-**rigg**
-also enforces a restricted filesystem view of the minimum necessary for the engine via unveil(2).
+like dllmap for
+mono(1)
+is included.
+More complex configuration like filesystem changes or game-specific environment variables are out of scope.

 The arguments are as follows: